What is a tendering process?

 What does the tender process involve?

 Each tender process is different depending on the contract in question and the buyer’s specific priorities and evaluation criteria.
-However, public-sector buyers must comply with specific rules and regulations to make the process fair and transparent.
+However, public-sector buyers must comply with specific rules and regulations to make the tendering process fair and transparent.

 A tender document — also known as an ITT, tender bid, or request for proposal (RFP) – is the stage in the bidding process where you need to explain how you will deliver the contract, including your technical solutions and pricing proposals.
-Your company must provide high-quality, persuasive narrative responses to demonstrate why your proposed service model and working methods represent the best value for money for the buyer.
+Your company must provide high-quality, persuasive narrative responses in the tender document to demonstrate why your proposed service model and working methods represent the best value for money for the buyer.

 For guidance on structuring your narrative responses in a tender and exactly what to include, see information on how to write a tender.